emilhe/dash-extensions/README.md

 * Enabling logging from within Dash callbacks via the `LogTransform`
 * Improving app performance via the `ServersideOutputTransform`

 to name a few.
-To enable interactivity, the documentation has been moved a [separate page](http://dash-extensions.com).
+To enable interactivity, the documentation has been moved to a [separate page](http://dash-extensions.com).

 NB: The 0.1.0 version introduces a number of breaking changes, see the changelog for details.